DeneilSantiagoPayumo/Obsidian-Vault/Social Anthropology/Archived Material/SAN Michaelmas Term 1 2023/Bibliography/SIM cards of desire, Sexual versatility and the male homoerotic economy in urban Congo.md

 The vernacular differentiation between active and passive worlds emerges in frequent discussions about the conceptual problems posed by men and boys who are, and can simultaneously or successively occupy both subject position.

-Suh discussion are a direct consequence of the binary organization of the homoerotic matrix - everyday reality shows that hybrid experiences are far more common than people often admit.
+Such discussion are a direct consequence of the binary organization of the homoerotic matrix - everyday reality shows that hybrid experiences are far more common than people often admit.

 ```ad-example
 Returning back to Herve, the young man who tries to combine a tough and noneffeminate gender identity with unspoken desires for his aventurier friends.
 He accepts the proposals of a somewhat older reglo with whom he managed to stay for several months.